 “It is also important that you take time to look away from a screen,” Peter encourages.
 Looking at the blue light of a computer screen or phone for an extended period of time can result in computer vision syndrome, with symptoms including eyestrain, headaches and blurred vision.
 “Going for a short walk away from your desk will give your eyes a rest from these devices.”
 Parents often ask their children to do this, but neglect to practice the ‘off screen’ breaks themselves.

 According to an article by The Atlantic, the optimal break time is seventeen minutes, with fifty two minutes of concentration before and after.
 However, researchers from Cornell University suggest that stepping away for any amount of time can be beneficial.
 They found that an app reminding office workers to take small breaks was correlated with higher productivity, fewer errors and more effective problem solving.
 The app reminded employees to resume good posture, go for a walk to the water fountain, or eat a healthy snack[v].

-Nutritionist at The Banyans Health and Wellness Residence, Lisa Cutforth, is a firm believer in taking an extended break for a lunch time meal.
+Clinical Nutritionist, Lisa Cutforth, is a firm believer in taking an extended break for a lunch time meal.
 “Taking at least twenty minutes to half an hour is critical to give your mind and body time to recharge,” she says.
 Moreover, Lisa highlights the importance of eating a meal full of healthy fats and proteins to avoid an afternoon slump.
 “There is not a one-size-fits all approach to what a lunch time meal should include.
 But generally, foods like almonds, avocado, or tuna will sustain you through the afternoon, and feed your brain for efficient cognitive activity.”